Cabin General Information

 Reservation Changes or cancellations must be made through the Public Information Center at 269-8400 from 10 a.m. to 5 p.m.
 Monday through Friday, excluding holidays.
-Any change made to a reservation is subject to a $10 non-refundable transaction fee and must be made 7 days prior to your first night stay.
+Any change made to a reservation must be made 48 hours prior to your first night stay.
 Please have your reservation number available when changing a reservation.
-A cabin credit will be issued for cancellations, less the $10 service fee and are valid for one year from issue date.

 Rental Fees are not Refundable

 If you were unable to use the facility due to events beyond your control, such as extreme weather, hazardous conditions (as determined by the Division of Parks), or closure of a road, trail, or facility by the State, you may request a rental credit.
 Requests for credit must be made within 3 business days of the last date of your reservation.
 Extreme weather in the Northern Region is defined as Minus 30° F for the "Hunt Memorial", "North Fork" and "Chena River" Cabins, Minus 20° F for all other cabins and ice huts.

 If you cancel at least 48 hours prior to the start of your reservation for reasons not listed above, you may request a credit.
 If you fail to cancel in a timely manner, or fail to use the facility for reasons other than those listed above, cabin credit is not available.
 YOU MUST PRESENT YOUR ORIGINAL RECEIPT/PERMIT, OR PROVIDE A VALID RESERVATION NUMBER TO CHANGE A RESERVATION OR RECEIVE A RENTAL CREDIT.
 YOU MAY CANCEL VIA PHONE @ (907) 451-2705 or (907) 269-8400.

 In the event of a natural emergency or sudden campground closure, a full cabin credit will be issued.